Welcome to St. John’s Community Child Development Center (CCDC).

 St. John’s Community Child Development Center (CCDC) began in 1998 as a mission of St. John’s Lutheran Church.
 It is a nonprofit, state licensed, and nationally accredited (National Lutheran Schools Accreditation) school.

 St. John’s CCDC’s was originally housed and located within St. John’s Lutheran Church’s downtown Salt Lake City building only.
-Since then St. John’s CCDC has grown to three thriving preschool locations and a hugely popular school-age program called Camp Wild Life.
+Since then St. John’s CCDC has grown to four thriving preschool locations and a hugely popular school-age program called Camp Wild Life.

-It has been our main goal since 1998 has to meet the educational, environmental, and spiritual needs of our surrounding community of children and their families.
+It has been our main goal since 1998 to meet the educational, environmental, and spiritual needs of our surrounding community of children and their families.

 Our student population includes children 6 weeks to 12 years old.

 St. John’s is a Lutheran mission but serves a diverse student body from all over the Salt Lake Valley.
-Now with three locations: Liberty Park, Sugarhouse, and Murray.

 National Lutheran School Accreditation (NLSA) is a rigorous national accrediting process designed to evaluate schools based on their unique purpose and quality as Lutheran education program/school.
 The NLSA evaluates not only the quality of the academics, environment, teachers, administration, and communication, but also most importantly the spiritual dimension of the school.
 The “Standards for Lutheran Schools” and report forms are similar to those used by other accrediting agencies, both secular and religious.